bartensud/RhythmboxPlugin-SyncLovedTracksFromLastFM/README.md

 # Rhythmbox_SyncLovedLastfmTracks

 This is a plugin for Rhythmbox 3.
-It marks loved last.fm tracks with 5 stars rating.
+It marks loved last.fm tracks with 5 stars rating in Rhythmbox.

-By Thomas Bartensud et al.
+Provided to you by Thomas Bartensud et al.

 ## PRE-REQUISITES

-- Rhythmbox 3.x (2.98?, 2.99?)
+- Rhythmbox 3.x

+Latest version tested with Rhythmbox 3.4.7 under Ubuntu 23.10.
+More Details under TESTED ENVIRONMENTS below.

 ## USAGE